|Brass Studio of John Sizemore

 result of my early training, I have traveled throughout the world, meeting wonderful

 people and performing with great artists.
 Words cannot describe the joy that making

 music has given me.
 My goal is to pass this love of music to my students, whether

-are consistently among the best high school brass players in the United States.
-Students of John Sizemore
+consistently among the best high school brass players in the United States.
+Students of John Sizemore have been awarded